chaturec/chaturbate-recorder-and-downloader/README.md

 ### Legal Considerations

-1) Recording copyrighted videos for personal use is generally allowed under "fair use," "fair dealing," or "private copying exception" laws, depending on the jurisdiction.
+1) Recording copyrighted videos for personal use is generally allowed under "fair use", "fair dealing", or "private copying exception" laws, depending on the jurisdiction.

 2) In certain situations, it may also be legal to record copyrighted videos for commercial purposes if those purposes fall under "fair use."

 3) While recording streaming content might breach a website's terms of service, there have been no reported cases of users facing bans or legal issues solely for this practice.

 It is important to note that while the ChatuRec service supports lawful recording of non-copyrighted videos, users should exercise caution and diligence to verify the copyright status of the content they record.
-For copyrighted material, users are advised to obtain proper authorization or ensure their actions comply with "fair use," "fair dealing," or "private copying exception" laws, as applicable.
+For copyrighted material, users are advised to obtain proper authorization or ensure their actions comply with "fair use", "fair dealing", or "private copying exception" laws, as applicable.
 This will help maintain compliance with copyright regulations and respect for intellectual property rights.

 ### Fair Use, Fair Dealing, Private Copying Exception and Timeshifting